marckie419/marckie419/README.md

 ---

 ### 🚀 About Me
-- 🎓 Computer Engineering student
+- 🎓 Computer Engineering Graduate
 - 🌐 I love building web apps and creating user-friendly interfaces
 - 🧠 Currently working on: `TriviaLock` and `AniLink` 🌾
 - 📍 Based in Nueva Ecija, PH